diidhul/Betelnut_Sorting_Device/README.md

 2. Download the needed files on the repository <a href="https:www..com">here.</a>
 3. Wiring the component, the wiring image <a href="https:www..com">here.</a>
 4. Open the main folder & then upload the <a href="https:www..com">conveyor_loadcell.</a> into ESP32
-5. Upload the <a href="https:www..com">upload to arduino.</a> into Esp 32.
+5. Upload the <a href="https:www..com">upload to arduino.</a> into Arduino.
 This code is for thermal camera for read the temperature of betel nut and command for moving servo
 6. Then assembly the part u can see my prototype image below this.

 7. The final video is below here